akeneo/portal-helpcenter/content/md/portal/re-use-key-not-attached-to-a-contact.md

 Now, on your Projects Console, you will see:

 * On the Cloud instance or Enterprise Repository, the contact key is added, now with the key attached to a contact.
-* On the other place the key is used, the existing access with the key is updated to be attached to a contact.
+* Wherever the key is used, the existing access with the key is updated to be attached to a contact.